renovatebot/renovate/docs/usage/language-constraints-upgrading.md

 ## Transitive constraint limitations

-It is a common problem that a library may declare language constraints (such as the `engines` from the above examples) but then itself depend on one or more libraries which have narrower contraints (such as `"node": "^20.0.0"`).
+Often a library sets language constraints (like the `engines` examples above), and then depend on libraries with _narrower_ contraints, like `"node": "^20.0.0"`.
-In such scenarios Renovate "trusts" the declaration of the library and may propose it as an update even with strict constraints filtering.
+In cases like these, Renovate "trusts" the declaration of the library and may create a update, even _with_ strict constraints filtering.

-For some package managers, such as npm, this incompatibility won't be detected or warned (even during lock file generation), although it may also not be a problem in your application either.
+For some package managers, like `npm`, this incompatibility will _not_ be detected or warned about (even during lock file generation), but this may not be a problem for your application.
-Other package managers, such as Poetry, may detect incompatible language constraints during lock file generation and Renovate will report that as an "Artifacts update error".
+Other package managers, like Poetry, may detect and warn about incompatible language constraints during lock file generation, which Renovate reports as an "Artifacts update error".

 ## Applying constraints through config

-Renovate supports the manual configuration of language constraints in its config.
+You can set language constraints in the Renovate config.
 For example:

 ```json title="Renovate config with Node.js constraints"
 {